wouterdebie/locast2dvr/README.md

 Note that the wrapper script will create a python `venv` and install `locast2dvr` in that virtual environment if the `venv` does not exist.

 In order to enable `locast2dvr` at startup, run `systemctl --user enable locast2dvr.service`

+Upgrading this installation of locast2dvr can be done by:
+- `cd $HOME/.local/bin`
+- `. ./locast2dvr-venv/bin/activate`
+- `pip install locast2dvr --upgrade`

 ## Development
 - Clone this repo